Claire Robinson asks whether claims that GMO virus-resistant cassava could “feed millions” hold up

 In his response, Mehta appears both disillusioned and cautious.
 He is right to be.
 He and his colleagues used CRISPR – a tool that is constantly hyped as precise and as giving rise only to predictable and intended changes – in this case to cure cassava viral infections.
 But they ended up making the virus potentially even more virulent.

 Clearly their experiments have fully justified public concerns about crop genetic engineering technology.
-Mehta’s results illustrate yet again the unpredictability of crop genetic engineering technology, even when using genome-editing tools that are claimed to only bring about precise and predictable changes to the plant’s DNA.
+Mehta’s results illustrate yet again the unpredictability of the technology, even when using genome-editing tools that are claimed to only bring about precise and predictable changes to the plant’s DNA.

 Nevertheless, one of the researchers – Mehta – had the temerity to publish his article attacking the public for what he claims are their baseless fears and suspicions.
 We could be forgiven for thinking that this represents a failure of logic – or perhaps even hypocrisy.